binlecode/example-oauth2-fastapi/README.md

 Therefore, password grant should be discouraged or avoided.

 In fact the password grant is being removed in OAuth 2.1 update.

+### federated IdP user authentication

+OAuth2 doesn't standardize user authentication.
+The authorization server delegates the user authentication to an Identity Provider (IdP).
+If the IdP is not local but a third party entity, this becomes a federated user authentication.

+The authorization endpoint redirects the user to be authenticated with an IdP, if user is not authenticated yet.

+Usually the IdP should have some sort of endpoint or web interface to receive and validate user credentials.
+There are standard protocols designed for this, such as OpenID connect and SAML.

+In this example, an IdP with a web form user login interface is provided in a different route path, to mimic a third party IdP.
+It can be from any url or domain.

+This delegated user authentication, aka a federated user identity retrieval, is essentially a redirection flow, where the user-agent (web browser) serves as the intermediary: user is redirected to the IdP's authentication page, upon successful authentication, user is redirected back to the authorization callback url, where user approves the token grant, then redirected to the `redirect_uri` from the original client application's request with the grant asset, which is either an authorization code (code grant), or an access_token (implicit grant).

+The use of the user's web browser as an intermediary allows the authorization server to receive the user's authentication response from the IdP without needing to expose the user's credentials to the client or the authorization server.
+The redirect_uri in the original request is the callback endpoint of the client application.
+In the use case of code grant, the client application callback endpoint should handle the received authorization code and POST to authorization server's /token endpoint to exchange for the access token.

 ### code grant